-4.3 Office Space, Keys to Laboratories, Mailbox
+5.3 Office Space, Keys to Laboratories, Mailbox

-Students will be assigned office desk space.
-Any questions should be directed to the MAE Graduate Office assistant.
-When the student arrives he/she will have a mailbox in the MAE Mail/Copy Room.
+First-year students will be assigned office desk space.
+Any questions should be directed to the MAE Graduate Office academic assistant.
+When the student arrives, they will have a mailbox in the MAE mailroom.
 Laboratory keys can be obtained in the MAE Department Office (D209).

-4.4 Department Prizes and Fellowships
+5.4 Department Prizes and Fellowships